AstroPigLatin/crime_stats/README.md

 - In both 2018 and 2019, the most frequent time of a crime occured at **12:00PM** noon time.
 - The average time of a crime in 2018 and 2019 was both around **1:54-1:55PM**.
 - The highest count of crime incidents occured on **Monday at 12:00PM**.
 - In both 2018 and 2019, **Friday** was the day of the week with the highest count of crimes.
-Saturdays and Mondays were also days of observed crime incidents.
+Saturdays and Mondays were also days of high observed crime incidents.
 - The average age of a victim for both years was **39.3 years old**.
 - The most common crime was **BATTERY - SIMPLE ASSAULT**, then followed by BURGLARY FROM VEHICLE, VEHICLE - STOLEN, and THEFT PLAIN - PETTY (\$950 & UNDER).
 - The "hotbed" locations of crime tended to be concentrated in urban districts or tourist areas of Downtown Los Angeles, Hollywood, and Santa Monica.